 Throughout our history, Hilltop has raised funds for major capital initiatives that require large sums of money above and beyond our yearly operating budget.
 Generous giving to the Capital Campaign enabled us to build our brand new school and renovate our old ‘barn’ into a state of the art performance, music and athletic facility.
 Additionally we will launch a Capital Campaign to build an endowment to further secure the future of our school and to offer additional financial aid.
 For more information about Development initiatives, please contact Erin Wessel at 802.257.0500 ext.
 3 or [email protected].

 Our volunteers are one of our greatest assets.
 Gardening and carpentry projects on campus, setting up and preparing food for events, chaperoning field trips and for sports, writing notes and sharing testimonials for fundraising letters, spreading woodchips in the playground: these are just a few of the ways parents donate their time to Hilltop.

 When families flex their philanthropic muscle by donating financially and/or volunteering, they not only model that behavior to their children – spurring the cycle of giving to all kinds of causes for generations; they also demonstrate their commitment to and appreciation for Hilltop.

-Contact Roselle Garro, our development director, at 802.257.0500 x3 or [email protected]
+Contact Erin Wessel, our Development Director, at 802.257.0500 ext.
+3 or [email protected]